zetane/zetaforgedev/README.md

 ## 📰 Breaking News
-We've launched the first release of ZetaForge!
+We've launched the first release of ZetaForgeDev!
 Start building AI pipelines with our core features.

 New blocks and pipelines have been added to the core library.